A 4 night business trip took Zuzu & me to this massive glass skyscraper: the Hyatt Regency in Downtown Dallas.

 When we get free nights at hotels & resorts with points like we did at the $2000/night Andaz Maui in Hawaii, I always track how much value we got out of our points.

-As a rule of thumb, Hyatt points should be worth 1.5 cents or so.
+As a rule of thumb, Hyatt points should be worth 1.5-2 cents to most people.
 If we had redeemed 12k points for 1 night at the HR Dallas, our Hyatt points would have been worth 1.8 cents each in this specific case.

 Located just off Interstate 35E, the Hyatt Regency Dallas is right on the western edge of downtown Dallas and within walking distance of several tourist attractions like Dealey Plaza & the Historic West End.
 The iconic Reunion Tower is part of the same building complex as the Hyatt.